marcwrobel/parent/README.md

 this [parent POM](pom.xml) for an exhaustive list).
 Remember you can display the effective POM using [`maven-help-plugin`](https://maven.apache.org/plugins/maven-help-plugin/effective-pom-mojo.html) in your project:

 ```bash
 mvn help:effective-pom
 ```

-Note that in order to use this POM you must use at least Java 8 and Maven 3.6.1.
+Note that in order to use this POM you must use at least Java 8 and Maven 3.8.5.
+You must also declare a [`maven-versions-rules.xml`](/maven-versions-rules.xml) file at the root of your project.

 ## What's included?

 * default Maven configuration for `organization`, `developers`, `scm`, `issueManagement`, `ciManagement`, `distributionManagement` and `defaultGoal`,
 * dependency management for dozens of libraries ([Apache Commons](https://commons.apache.org),